SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 ----
 ## Introduction
 Deforestation is one of the main causes of climate change and global warming.
-Thess analysis looks into the occurrence of deforestation in various countries across different regions of the world.
-Data sets giving details of Deforestation activities across board were used for these analyses.
+This analysis looks into the occurrence of deforestation in various countries across different regions of the world.
+Data sets giving details of Deforestation activities across board were used in this analysis.
 Structured Query Language (SQL) was employed in this task to  create a new database, import these datasets and  generate insights from these datasets.
-Three sets of datasets presented in Excel format, were used in this analysis.
+Three sets of data presented in Excel format, were used in this analysis.
 They were imported into a database named 'PROJECT' .
 They are;
 - forest_area dataset (https://github.com/SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/blob/main/forest_area_(1)%5B1%5D.csv)
 - Land_area dataset (https://github.com/SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/blob/main/land_area_(1)%5B1%5D.csv)
 - Regions_ dataset (https://github.com/SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/blob/main/regions_(1)%5B1%5D.csv)